Date of birth – 18 September 1988 Nottingham

 The joy of securing a winner’s medal was in stark contrast to his feelings seven days later when a blow to the head, sustained whilst bowling to Birmingham batsman Sam Hain, put him in hospital and brought an early end to his campaign.

-Fully recovered, Fletcher has recaptured his best form and is one of the most respected bowlers on the county circuit, topping the wicket-taking charts in the Specsavers County Championship for Notts, and marrying potency with the ball with brutal ball-striking in the Royal London One Day Cup.
+Fully recovered, Fletcher has recaptured his best form and is one of the most respected bowlers on the county circuit.
+In 2021, the seamer took a league-leading 66 County Championship wickets and picked up the PCA County Championship Player of the Year amongst a host of accolades.